Khalil-NOUI/Khalil-NOUI/README.md

 ### :man_technologist: About Me :

-I'm Khalil NOUI, a frontend developer with a passion for crafting elegant and user-friendly web experiences.
+I'm Khalil, a Web developer with a passion for crafting elegant and user-friendly web experiences.
 Specializing in open-source development, I continuously strive to contribute to projects that benefit the developer community and beyond.

 In my spare time, I love writing and exploring technical articles and building projects.
 Additionally, I enjoy playing chess and football.